Peak programme meter: Nagra modulometer

-The 'modulometer' is a proprietary type of quasi-PPM found on Nagra products.
+The modulometer is a proprietary type of quasi-PPM found on Nagra products.
 It has an integration time (−2 dB) of 7.5 ms, and a semi-logarithmic scale with an appearance between that of a VU meter and a DIN-type PPM.
 A stereo version ("double modulometer") uses a meter movement with two coaxial needles.

 In typical practice for Nagra analogue tape recorders, Alignment Level is regarded as −8 and maximum level 0.
-Thus sound recordists using location mixers would typically send a tone at 0 VU or PPM 4 (British) and adjust the Nagra recorder's gain to read −8 on the modulometer.
+Thus, sound recordists using location mixers would typically send a tone at 0 VU or PPM 4 (British) and adjust the Nagra recorder's gain to read −8 on the modulometer.

-Some newer digital recorders, e.g., the Nagra VI, have modulometers displayed as bargraphs calibrated in dBFS.
+Some newer digital recorders, e.g., the Nagra VI, have modulometers displayed as bar graphs calibrated in dBFS.
 For these, Alignment Level is as for any other digital PPM, i.e., −18 dBFS (EBU) or −20 dBFS (SMPTE).

 Usage of meter by sound balancers

-To use PPMs effectively to control sound levels it is necessary to understand design rationale and limitations.
+To use PPMs effectively to control sound levels, it is necessary to understand the design rationale and limitations.

-Many engineers prefer the PPM to the much slower VU meter used in the US—but it does require some interpretation in use.
+Many engineers prefer the PPM to the much slower VU meter used in the US, but it does require some interpretation in use.
 Though it gives a useful overload warning, it does not represent either true peak level or subjective loudness.
-The BBC have tables showing recommended settings for different types of programme, such as speech, classical music etc., which attempt to take account of the latter.
+The BBC has tables showing recommended settings for different types of programme, such as speech, classical music, etc., which attempt to take account of the latter.

 Regardless of the kind of programme, there is usually a nominal Permitted Maximum Level, as indicated on a PPM.
 Operators are expected to keep levels below it, within reason.
 Practices vary between countries and organisations.
-In the UK, the Permitted Maximum Level is 8 dB above Alignment Level, corresponding to '6' on the British PPM scale.
+In the UK, the Permitted Maximum Level is 8 dB above Alignment Level, corresponding to 6 on the British PPM scale.
 ITU-T standards for international sound programme circuits specify a Permitted Maximum Level of 9 dB above Alignment Level.
 Accordingly, +9 dB is represented by a mark on the EBU PPM scale.